Return to Index

 - Having other health problems that affect blood flow in the heart

-- Hard time breathing, especially during exercise and when lying flat
+- Difficulty breathing, especially during exercise and when lying flat

 - Waking up short of breath in the middle of the night

 - Cough with exertion

 - Swelling of the legs or feet

 - Chest pain, like squeezing, pressure, or tightness (rare)

 - Chest x-ray

 - Transesophageal echocardiogram —a tube that runs from the mouth into the stomach to better examine the mitral valve

 - Mitral valvulotomy—A surgical cut is made in the stenotic mitral valve to allow the valve to open wider

 - Balloon valvuloplasty —A balloon is inflated in the valve to stretch out the surrounding tissue.
 This may provide temporary relief of symptoms, but the valve may become blocked again.